Xenotion/Night-Blossom/README.md

 Fragment Shader

 The fragment shader takes the distorted on-screen positions, and finds the corresponding texture behind the object, tinting it based on the material colour and transparency to use as the final color of the fragment.
-The resulting effect is portals that appear distorted in multiple dimensions, with a transparent/undistorted part facing the player, creating a mysterious yet inviting effect.
+The resulting effect is portals that appear distorted in multiple dimensions, with a transparent/undistorted part facing the player, creating a mysterious yet inviting look.

 ### TODO: Particle system